fbpx

 • Zoom orientation meeting to kick off course

-In this seminar, Natural Lifemanship co-founders, Tim Jobe and Bettina Shultz-Jobe, teach parents relationship principles that help children learn to self-regulate and build healthy relationships.
+In these videos, you will learn from Natural Lifemanship co-founders, Tim Jobe and Bettina Shultz-Jobe.
+In the first video, Bettina discusses the significance of co-regulation in trauma-informed care and secure attachment.
+In the next video, Tim and Bettina teach parents relationship principles that help children learn to self-regulate and build healthy relationships.
 They address why this is important especially when parenting children who have experienced trauma.

 Week 2